 The slight spice of the tuna (even though it’s got jalapeños in it, I promise it’s not overly spicy at all) combined with the sweet caramelized flavor of the pineapple and tart creaminess of the mayo is basically the dream combination.

 I sometimes base a meal’s success on my husband’s reaction.
 The fact that I put a leftover tuna burger in the fridge and he willingly made it for lunch the next day without any encouragement from me says a ton.
-He hates leftovers and has been known to let all kinds of delicious leftovers go bad.
-I was so happy when I got home and he told me he had this for lunch.
+He hates leftovers and has been known to let all kinds of delicious dinner remains go bad.
+I was so happy when I got home and he told me he had a leftover tuna burger for lunch.

 I majorly stocked up on the Prime Fillet Jalapeño, but also want to try the Chipotle variety.
 I mean, I really do think that would make an excellent tuna melt with a little bit of sharp cheddar.

 Can we please make it more socially acceptable to bring tuna sandwiches to work for lunch?
 I’m not going to lie, I actually do it quite often.
 Egg salad, too.
-Prime Fillets also come in pouches, making it even easier to transport lunch wherever you may go.
+Luckily I have my own office, but I think I’d probably do it even if I didn’t.
+Plus, Prime Fillets also come in pouches, making it even easier to transport lunch wherever you may go.

 When was the last time you had canned tuna?
 How did you prepare it?